-- Candidates for graduation must apply for graduation through the office of the dean.
-1. - 2.
+- 1. Candidates for graduation must apply for graduation through the office of the dean. - 2.
 Candidates for graduation must have a Grade Point Average of 2.0 or higher on all work attempted at Marshall University, and must have an average of 2.0 or higher in their major.
 Quality point deficiencies in the major cannot be reduced by taking lower division (100/200 level) courses within the major department, except as provided for by the D/F Repeat Rule; exceptions may be allowed by the department chair with the concurrence of the dean. - 3.
 A minimum of 128 semester hours of credit is required for graduation.
 Forty-eight hours must be earned in courses numbered 300-499.
-Courses transferred from twoyear or community colleges cannot be used to satisfy the upper division requirement. - The CR/NC option cannot be used: (1) for any course taken to meet the specific requirements for a B.A. or B.S. degree (see below); (2) for any course taken to fulfill the requirements for a departmental major; or (3) for any course taken to fulfill the requirements for a minor (item 5). - Candidates must earn at least 12 hours in a minor subject.
+Courses taken more than once will only count the first time they are taken.
+Courses transferred from two-year or community colleges cannot be used to satisfy the upper division requirement. - 4.
+The CR/NC option cannot be used: (1) for any course taken to meet the specific requirements for a B.A. or B.S. degree (see below); (2) for any course taken to fulfill the requirements for a departmental major; or (3) for any course taken to fulfill the requirements for a minor (item 5). - 5.
+Candidates must earn at least 12 hours in a minor subject.
 Requirements for the minor are determined by the minor department.
-The minor field may be chosen from any department within the university outside of the major department. - During the junior year, and no later than the semester in which they have completed 90 semester hours, students should request an evaluation by the dean's office to determine if they are making satisfactory progress towards graduation.
+The minor field may be chosen from any department within the university outside of the major department. - 6.
+During the junior year, and no later than the semester in which they have completed 90 semester hours, students should request an evaluation by the dean's office to determine if they are making satisfactory progress towards graduation.